 - Enterprise Data Warehouse (EDW): As a centralized data warehouse, EDW provides a holistic approach to organizing and presenting data.

-- Operational Data Store (ODS): ODS is a data store suited for when neither the OLTP nor a DWH can support a business’s reporting requirements.
+- Operational Data Store (ODS): An Operational Data Store (ODS) is a type of data store that is suitable when neither the OLTP nor a DWH can support a business’s reporting requirements.

 - Data Mart: A data mart is designed for departmental data, such as sales, finance, and supply chain.